Priyanka-Rai18/GeeksFiesta_AI-ML_geeky_/README.md

 ### Step 1 : Importing the required libraries:
     Numpy: It has mathematical functions in it.
     Pandas: Its purpose is to import and manage the dataset.
     Matplotlib
   	Seaborn
     Scikit learn
 ### Step 2: Importing the dataset
  The majority of data states are available in.csv format.
 The CSV file format is used to store tabular data in plain text.
-To read a local CSV file as a dataframe, we use the  Pandas library's read_csv function.
+To read a local CSV file as a dataframe, we used the  Pandas library's read_csv function.

 ### Step 3: Handling the missing data
  Data can be missing for a variety of reasons and must be handled in such a way that it does not impair the performance of our model.
 We used backfilling method to replace the missing data in this case.